Shlomi-Lantser/Multi-Proccessing-Stack/README.md

 Files on this project :

-* **Server_new** - Implementation of server that handling new connections by threads , each connection has its own thread and its supports many connections.
+* **Server** - Implementation of server that handling new connections by threads , each connection has its own thread and its supports many connections.

 * **client** - The client connecting to the server and recieve message that approving the connection from the server, we used 127.0.0.1 to connect the server.